The Element Molybdenum

 Molybdenum Oxidation States

 Molybdenum is most commonly found in the +6 oxidation state, in compounds like sodium molybdate and molybdenum trioxide.
-Molybdenum oxidation states of +4 and +5 are also sometimes seen.
+Other oxidation states of molybdenum of +4 and +5 are also sometimes seen.
 However, its chemical compounds can have oxidation states ranging from -2 to +6.
 The biggest difference between the oxidation states is how it affects the compound’s applications.
 Lower oxidation states are associated with organomolybdenum compounds, while higher oxidation states have more biological significance.

 Physical Properties of Molybdenum